alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 7. Change the "FlowType" column from "Expression" to "Direct"
 8. On the "Source" column click drop-down and choose "c" attribute
 9. Click "Save"
 10. You will now see a cloned version of the `Out to AAD - User Join`.
 Delete the original.
 Then edit the cloned version.
 Change `Precedence to 115` and edit the name to `Out to AAD - User Join`.
-Click save. `Enable` the new rule.
+Click save.
+Click `Enable` on the new rule.
 11. Click the X to close the Synchronization Rules Editor window

 12. In the powershell run: